Pieterr-/emelwerda/README.md

-i've added my roch paper scissors file
+i've added my rock paper scissors file
 NOTE: it is indeed unfinnished;

 6-12-13: i've added some solutions to problems...